-A large open field on a gently sloping hillside, overlooking historic Plymouth Harbor.
+The Homes Reservation is a large open field on a gently sloping hillside, overlooking historic Plymouth Harbor.
 Take a walk around the perimeter (0.6 miles).
 For a longer excursion, continue along the 1-mile North Plymouth Rail Trail, immediately adjacent.

-Before the Revolutionary War, part of this field was known as the “Muster Ground,” where local militia members would gather to practice marching information and shooting their muskets.
+Before the Revolutionary War, part of this field was known as the “Muster Ground,” where local militia members would gather to practice marching in formation and shooting their muskets.
 From the hillside, you can look across the water to Plymouth Beach and parts of Duxbury.

 There are no distinct trails, but a mowed walking path is maintained around the 0.6-mile perimeter.
 Extend your walk on the North Plymouth Rail Trail, at the bottom of the hill.

 This large sloping field is open on two sides, and bordered on the other two with woodlands.
 There is a small area of wetlands at the base of the hill.
 Look for oak, cedar and cherry trees.
 Part of the Cape Cod Bay watershed, the streams on this property flow east to the Atlantic Ocean.

 Historic Site: No

 Boat Launch: No